 Amazing Life Games Preschool welcomes parents to become part of the ALG community.
 While the most obvious way to become involved is through co-oping, ALG recognizes that this option doesn’t work for all families.
 There are many ways to get involved in the school beyond co-oping.

-We welcome parents who have a special skill, hobby or cultural tradition to bring them to the classroom for an hour or two.
-We have had parents share their medical equipment, pets, favorite recipes and dances with children in the school.
+We welcome parents with special skills, hobbies, or cultural traditions to bring them to the classroom for an hour or two.
+We have had parents share their medical equipment, pets, favorite recipes, and dances with children in the school.
 In addition, parents have redesigned our logo, created designs for our annual t-shirts, helped with bookkeeping, built a greenhouse and helped to break down the school on occasional weekends.
-We also have a very dedicated parent-led steering committee that oversees the day to day functioning of the school.
+We also have a very dedicated parent-led steering committee that oversees the day-to-day functioning of the school.

 We also share pieces of your child’s day through our daily blog and bi-monthly photo albums.
-These dialogues are great ways for you to see your child in action at ALG, and to see the many ways that play is helping your child grow.
+These dialogues are great ways to see your child in action at ALG, and the many ways that play is helping your child grow.

 Parent resources are listed to help you learn more about current research on child development and links to other useful websites.
-Resources also include all DC mandated medical, health and travel forms, ALG tuition, and the ALG Parent Handbook.
+Resources include all DC-mandated medical, health, and travel forms, ALG tuition, and the ALG Parent Handbook.

-Parents and the professional staff work together to create ALG’s special environment.
+Parents and the professional staff work together to create ALG’s unique environment.

-ALG has functioned as a cooperative program since 1991, and has been enriched by the talents and experience of parents, as well as by the greater sense of community that results from greater family involvement.
-Parents who contribute classroom or administrative time are charged a lower tuition.
+ALG has functioned as a cooperative program since 1991 and has been enriched by the talents and experience of parents and the greater sense of community resulting from greater family involvement.
+Parents who contribute classroom or administrative time are charged lower tuition.

 The cooperative system brings parents and children into a community centered around the children’s early experiences out in the world.
-Parents gain valuable support and camraderie, and children benefit from forming relationships with many interested adults around them.
-Many families form lasting friendships, for both parents and children, during their time at ALG.
+Parents gain valuable support and camaraderie, and children benefit from forming relationships with many interested adults around them.
+Many families form lasting friendships during their time at ALG for both parents and children.